Race certified by Finishers: event approved by the organizer

 The event in a few words

 And after completing your challenge like a warrior ๐Ÿฆพ, comfort is never far away!
-Start by visiting Sheffield, just a few kilometers away.
-There, you can indulge in all the local specialties: English breakfast, pie and peas, Haggis, scones...
-Still craving nature? ๐ŸŒฟ Head back to the Peak District National Park for one last hit of cliffs and plains before you leave โžก๏ธ.
-For the curious, the mysterious castleton caves await you ๐Ÿซต.
+Start by visiting Sheffield, a few kilometers away ๐Ÿš—.
+There, you can taste all the local specialties: English breakfast, pie and peas, scones...
+Still craving nature? ๐ŸŒฟ Head to the Peak District National Park for one last shot of cliffs and plains before departing โžก๏ธ.
+And for the curious, the mysterious caverns of Castleton await you ๐Ÿซต.

 4 reasons to join this race

-Because you've always dreamed of a Lord of the Rings-style trail run ๐Ÿง™โ€โ™‚๏ธ
+Because you've always dreamed of trail running like in The Lord of the Rings ๐Ÿง™โ€โ™‚๏ธ

-Mystical ridges, misty marshes, castles perched atop hills, and winding paths through moorlands...
-It's like you're about to bump into Frodo.
-But here, you're the hero (and there's no ring to toss, just kilometers to conquer) ๐Ÿ™ƒ.
+Mystical ridges, misty moors, perched castles, trails weaving through the moorlands...
+We're this close to meeting Frodo.
+Except here, you're the hero (and there's no ring to throw away, just miles to conquer) ๐Ÿ™ƒ.

-To feel like an extreme adventurer... but with a safety net ๐Ÿงญ
+To feel like an extreme adventurer... but in a guided version ๐Ÿงญ

-Between nighttime navigation, the Gold, Silver, or Copper challenges, and well-placed checkpoints, it's like a survival course with markers and aid stations ๐Ÿฝ๏ธ.
-Thrills without the worms!
+Between night navigation, Gold, Silver, or Copper challenges, and well-placed checkpoints, you'll feel like you're on a survival course, but with markers and refreshment points ๐Ÿฝ๏ธ.
+The thrill, without eating bugs.

-For the ultimate bragging rights: "I survived the Peak District" ๐Ÿ˜Ž
+For the ultimate thrill of saying: "I survived the Peak District" ๐Ÿ˜Ž

-At the finish line, it's not just a medal you take home.
-It's a story, a badge of honor, iron calves, and a great excuse for an XXL burger.
-For that alone, it's worth the trip ๐Ÿ’ฅ.
+At the finish line, it's not just a medal you'll bring home.
+It's a story, pride, rock-solid calves, and a good excuse to eat an XXL-sized burger.
+Just for that, it's worth it ๐Ÿ’ฅ.

 A distance for every taste